managed detection and response (MDR) EDR vs. XDR vs. MDR: Key differences and benefits

 So how does one go threat hunting?
 At a high level, there are a few different approaches.

 Structured threat hunting.
 This involves a systematic examination of the environment based on attacker techniques.
-It requires a thorough understanding of the tools, techniques and procedures (TTPs) that attackers use in their activities.
+It requires a thorough understanding of the tactics, techniques and procedures (TTPs) that attackers use in their activities.
 In an approach like this, an organization might look to catalogs of attacker techniques, such as those inventoried in the Mitre ATT&CK framework, to find evidence of an intrusion.
 Structured threat hunting evaluates those common attacker toolkits and methodologies to determine if a bad actor has used those methods to compromise your environment.

 Unstructured threat hunting.
 The unstructured threat hunting approach is anchored to a particular trigger.
 In this approach, the organization begins by searching for indicators of compromise (IOCs).
 An IoC refers to a specific, identifiable artifact left by an attacker; the remnant is a byproduct of the hacking activity.
 Look at the activities immediately before and after the generation of the IoC.
 For example, the presence of a suspicious file or script, alterations of a host's file system or registry, or the presence of known malicious IP addresses in log files are examples of such a marker.